robinrodricks/FluentFTP/README.md

 	- `OtherPermissions` : Other rights.
 Any combination of 'r', 'w', 'x' (using the `FtpPermission` enum). **Default:** `FtpPermission.None` if not provided by server.

-	- `RawPermissions` : The raw permissions string recieved for this object.
+	- `RawPermissions` : The raw permissions string received for this object.
 Use this if other permission properties are blank or invalid.

 	- `Input` : The raw string that the server returned for this object.
 Helps debug if the above properties have been correctly parsed.